On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Structure and representations of the group of projectivities

 \section{Structure and representations of the group of projectivities}

 The goal of this section is to prove Theorem~\ref{thm:charBT} which roughly states that the projectivity group is linear if and only if the building $X$ is a Bruhat--Tits building.
 The proof of this theorem will be carried in \S\ref{subsec:projgrplinear}.
-It will rely on Proposition~\ref{prop:Unipotent} below, which proof will be our main concern in \S\ref{subsec:horocyclic}.
+It relies on Proposition~\ref{prop:Unipotent} below, whose proof is our main concern in \S\ref{subsec:horocyclic}.